Financial Model Formatting

 For both text and numbers, the following schemes are essential –

-Excel will always round for you according to the format.
-For example, if cash is entered as 25.382, excel will present it as $25.4.
-This will ensure that all calculations will be as accurate as possible while still looking great and clean.
+Excel will always round for you, according to the format.
+For example, if cash is entered as $25.382, excel will present it as $25.4.
+This will ensure that all calculations will be as accurate as possible while still looking neat and clean.

 Excel will flow and be dynamic in this sense.

-For example – =F5*(1+10%) should not have the percentage symbol within the calculation.
+For example, =F5*(1+10%) should not have the percentage symbol within the calculation.
 Instead, break out inputs into a separate line item.
-I.e. the 10% should be input into another cell (G7 = 10%) and should be referenced as – =F5*(1+G7).
+The 10% should be input into another cell (G7 = 10%) and should be referenced as – =F5*(1+G7).

 For example, the number 3.4 typed as 0.0 would be displayed as 3.4 where the number 3.4 typed as #,###.0 would be shown as 3.4.

 Interpreting the “Code”